 |Recurrent/Metastatic Head & Neck Squamous Cell Carcinoma|| |

-A randomized, multicenter phase 3 trial to compare the effectiveness of tilsotolimod in combination with ipilimumab versus ipilimumab alone in patients with anti-PD-1 refractory metastatic melanoma.
+A randomized, multicenter phase 3 trial to compare the efficacy of tilsotolimod in combination with ipilimumab versus ipilimumab alone in patients with anti-PD-1 refractory advanced melanoma.

-This study enrolled approximately 450 patients, with key topline data in the first quarter of 2021.
+This study enrolled approximately 480 patients, with key topline data reported in March 2021.
 For more information on ILLUMINATE-301, please refer to ClinicalTrials.gov.

-A phase 1/2 trial that tested the safety and effectiveness of tilsotolimod in combination with ipilimumab or pembrolizumab in patients with anti-PD-1 refractory metastatic melanoma.
+A phase 1/2 trial that tested the safety and efficacy of tilsotolimod in combination with ipilimumab or pembrolizumab in patients with anti-PD-1 refractory metastatic melanoma.

 Tilsotolimod in combination with ipilimumab has shown promising efficacy, including complete responses, and has been generally well tolerated.
-Topline data from the study were reported in April 2020, with final data in the second half of 2020.
+Topline data from the study were reported in 2020, with final data to be published in 2021.
 For more information on ILLUMINATE-204, please refer to ClinicalTrials.gov.

-A phase 2, open-label, multi-cohort, multicenter study to test the safety and effectiveness of tilsotolimod in combination with ipilimumab and nivolumab for the treatment of solid tumors.
+A phase 2, open-label, multi-cohort, multicenter study to test the safety and efficacy of tilsotolimod in combination with ipilimumab and nivolumab for the treatment of solid tumors.

 Though checkpoint inhibitors are approved for use in microsatellite instability-high colorectal cancer (CRC), patients with microsatellite-stable (MSS) CRC do not appear likely to respond to these regimens.
 We’re examining the efficacy of the triple combination of tilsotolimod, ipilimumab, and nivolumab in MSS-CRC with the goal of extending the option of immunotherapy to these patients and the physicians treating them.
 For more information on ILLUMINATE-206, please refer to ClinicalTrials.gov.